Flux cost functions and optimal metabolic states

 \subsection{Shape of the enzymatic metabolite cost function}

+\co{call the ECM problem and M-cost function ``regular'' and ``singular'' (also in main text).
+Passt gut zu regularisation} \co{HIER UND IN MAIN TEXT: einmal klar sagen: for ... models holds: if the Hessian is regular in one point of the M-polytope, it is regular on the entire M-polytope, ie the enzymatic M-cost is strictly convex}

-\textbf{\ \\Conditions for strictly convex metabolite cost functions} Under certain conditions, we can prove that the enzymatic M-cost will be strictly convex on the metabolite polytope.
-In a given point of the M-polytope, the enzymatic metabolite cost function will be positively curved in some directions and constant in others, These ``cost-neutral'' directions are due to the structure of the model and the rate laws used.
-To see this, we consider the Hessian matrix of the enzymatic M-cost function, which I call the \emph{cost curvature matrix} $\Hmat$.
-If $\Hmat$ is positive definite (i.e.~regular), the enzymatic metabolite cost is strictly convex on the M-polytope, and the ECM problems has a unique solution.
-By contrast, if $\Hmat$ has vanishing eigenvalues (i.e.~it is singular), the enzyme cost function is non-strictly convex, and the ECM problem has a subspace of solutions.
-To see whether a cost curvature matrix is regular, we need to determine the cost-neutral subspace of the model.
+\textbf{\ \\Conditions for a strictly convex metabolite cost function} An enzymatic M-cost function is called ``regular'' \co{use this everywhere in text} if it is strictly convex on the metabolite polytope.
+Generally, in a given point of the M-polytope, the enzymatic M-cost will be positively curved in some directions and constant in others.
+These ``cost-neutral'' directions depend on network structure and rate laws in the model.
+To study this further, we consider \emph{cost curvature matrix} $\Hmat$, the Hessian matrix of the enzymatic M-cost function.
+If $\Hmat$ is positive definite (i.e.~regular) in all points of the M-polytope, the enzymatic M-cost is strictly convex and the ECM problem has a unique solution.
+By contrast, if $\Hmat$ has vanishing eigenvalues (i.e.~it is singular), the enzyme cost is non-strictly convex and the ECM problem has a larger set of optimal solutions.
+To see whether $\Hmat$ is regular, we need to determine the cost-neutral subspace of our model.